MosElAgab/hangman938/README.md

 ### Milestone 3:  User Guess Validation and Word Checking

 Milestone 3 introduces milestone_3.py, which builds upon the previous milestones.
 It includes functions for validating the user's guess, checking if the guess is in the chosen word, and providing appropriate feedback.
 This adds a crucial layer of interactivity and improves the overall gaming experience.

+### Milestone 4:  Class-based Game Implementation

+In Milestone 4, the game has been refactored into a class-based structure with milestone_4.py.
+The Hangman class manages the game state, including the chosen word, guessed letters, and the number of lives remaining.
+This implementation provides a more modular and object-oriented approach to the Hangman game.

 ## Installation Instruction